bytebone/how2host/vaultwarden/README.md

 ## 2.1 Getting a VPS

 This is a step with which I can hardly help you.
 There are countless VPS providers with varying price and quality.
-Which one you should chose depends on your region of living and your budget.
+Which one you should choose depends on your region of living and your budget.
 Personally, I've been happy with [Hetzner](https://www.hetzner.com/cloud), who offer hosting in Europe and America.
 Others that I haven't tried, but who are big and known games in the server space, are [Linode](https://www.linode.com/products/shared/), [Hostinger](https://www.hostinger.com/vps-hosting), [Digital Ocean](https://www.digitalocean.com/solutions/vps-hosting) and [OVHCloud](https://us.ovhcloud.com/vps/), with many more options when spending some time on Google and in comparisons / benchmarks of different providers in your country.
+You can also check out [LowEndTalk](https://lowendtalk.com/), which is an online forum for affordable hosting solutions.

 The only thing you should really be looking for is a server that supports an Ubuntu image out of the box.
 I've yet to see a VPS provider that doesn't, but still look out for it.
 Regarding specs, a small spec server is more than enough.
 I've been running my applications on **2 shared cores, 2GB of RAM and 40GB of storage** without problems.
 You can obviously go higher if you have the cash to do so.